SELF STORAGE VS BOX STORAGE: WHAT IS THE DIFFERENCE?

 THE COST OF “STORAGE BY THE BOX” IN LONDON

-Overall costs are cheaper and as insurance is usually included you do not need to buy a padlock or pay a deposit.
+Overall costs of box storage services are cheaper and as insurance is usually included you do not need to buy a padlock or pay a deposit.
 Your items are also collected from you, saving on transport costs.